Skip to content

 • HiSET Language Arts Writing: To pass, you need a score of 15 plus a four on the essay.
 This is necessary to enroll in Eng101.

-• HiSET Essay: You need a score of four plus a writing score of 15 to enroll in English 101.
+• HiSET Essay: To enroll in English 101, you need a score of four plus a writing score of 15.

 • HiSET Social Studies: ETS recommends a passing score of 15, but ECC does not offer course placement based on social studies scores.